Cookies on the Healthspan site

 Taking steps to identify the stress-inducing parts of your day and learning how to reduce them will make a difference, too.
 It's important to make sure you get enough high-quality sleep, as this could affect not only your stress levels, but also your immune health more broadly.

-If you're interested in learning more about how to keep your immune system healthy, head over to our Immunity Advice Centre.
+If you're interested in learning more about how to keep your immune system healthy, select Immunity from the Your health menu above.